 Charging is via a slick new USB-C port, which is bi-directional, allowing you to jam the cable in either way round just like Apple’s Lightning standard.
 We’re expecting USB-C to be adopted by many manufacturers later this year.

 One thing missing is the quick charging capability of competing devices such as the Samsung Galaxy S6.
 It also doesn’t support any form of wireless charging (unlike, again, the S6), and the battery isn’t swappable (just like the S6, HTC One M9 and others).

 Pricing and availability

 The good - no, amazing - news is that this giant-killing device costs less than half what competing flagships do.
-As mentioned above, it tips the scales at just US$329 (S$450) in its 16GB guise and S$538 in the 64GB model, and will be launched in our region exclusively with Lazada.
-For reference, Samsung’s Galaxy S6 starts at S$998.
+As mentioned above, it tips the scales at just US$329 (RM1260) in its 16GB guise and US$389 (RM1490) in the 64GB model.
+For reference, Samsung’s Galaxy S6 starts at RM2599.

 OnePlus 2: Initial verdict

 OnePlus’ second coming is as exciting as we’d hoped it would be.
 Here, you can get a device that in every key area matches or betters 2015’s other flagships, and at less than half the cost.

 It looks great, and the software tweaks OnePlus has applied to Android seem thoughtful and useful.
 We’ve little doubt that it’s going to be riding high in our Top 10 shortly, and that it could be contender for Phone of the Year.

 But OnePlus has made a couple of decisions that don’t sit quite right with us, particularly given the 2's target audience.